ncosgray/cuppa_mac/README.md

   - Target "cuppa" builds non-App Store distribution version with Sparkle updater and DMG
   - Target "cuppa-appstore" builds App Store distribution version
   - Localizations are exported to the XCLocalization folder
+  - Prerequisites: Xcode 10+ for building, and [create-dmg](https://github.com/create-dmg/create-dmg) for packaging

 - Use [Weblate](https://hosted.weblate.org/engage/cuppa/) to contribute a translation for your language.